statikbe/laravel-filament-flexible-content-blocks/README.md

 [HasTranslatedSlugAttributeTrait](src%2FModels%2FConcerns%2FHasTranslatedSlugAttributeTrait.php) for translatable slugs.
 If you use translatable slugs, please change [the page routing the Filament Resource](#resource-with-translated-slugs).

+#### Parent-child content aka subpages:

+To support hierarchical content you can include the [HasParent](src%2FModels%2FContracts%2FHasParent.php) interface and the implementation is done by [HasParentTrait](src%2FModels%2FConcerns%2FHasParentTrait.php).

+If you want to implement a nested URL structure, check [this documentation](documentation%2Fparent-child.md).

 ### 3. Setup the Filament resource

 Create a filament resource and its page with the filament command.